eArmada8/Ys8_IT3/README.md

 `-t, --trim_for_gpu`
 Trim vertex buffer for GPU injection (3DMigoto).
 Meshes in the IT3 file have 18 vertex buffer semantics.
 Only 12 of these are actually loaded into GPU memory.
 This option produces smaller .vb files (with matching .fmt files) with the extraneous buffers discarded, so that the buffers can be used for injection with 3DMigoto.

+`-i, --always_write_itp`
+The default behavior of the script is to output ITP files only if they cannot be converted into DDS textures.
+This option will direct the script to output both DDS and ITP files (particularly useful if the DDS files are incorrect / broken).

 `-o, --overwrite`
 Overwrite existing files without prompting.